Top 100 Golf Courses 2021: Honorable Mentions

 In 2018, we had our Eighty Club championship at Stonewall, and both courses are very impressive.
 And there aren’t many better places in golf to hang out at for a weekend.

-The North Course, or “Udder Course” as it used to be named has some fantastic holes, nice use of elevation, and is a perfect compliment to its sister down the road.
+The North Course, or “Udder Course” as it used to be named has some fantastic holes, nice use of elevation, and is a perfect complement to its sister down the road.